IBM/aspera-cli/docs/README.erb.md

 #### Example: Create an ATS Node

-AoC nodes as actually composed with two related entities:
+AoC nodes are actually composed of two related entities:

 - An access key created on the Transfer Server (HSTS/ATS)
 - A `node` resource in the AoC application.